influxdata/flux/docs/End_to_End_Testing.md

 "
 ```

 - The following code is the actual test.
-The query inputs tables with inData and outputs equivalent tables with outDtata.
+The query inputs tables with inData and outputs equivalent tables with outData.

 ```
-// ]This query is source-independent.
+// This query is source-independent.
 The test framework will gather the inData and outData into tables and then execute this function on them.
 simple_max = (table=<-) =>
 	table
 		|> range(start: 2018-04-17T00:00:00Z)